Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The main components of the service are:

-- *Web filtering and URL categorization / Web and email security* → filters web traffic by category, blocks o restringe accesso a siti malevoli o non autorizzati.” — Corretto, almeno a livello di proxy/filtraggio tramite plugin (es. proxy HTTP/HTTPS, filtraggio URL/blacklist).
+- *Web filtering and URL categorization / Web and email security* → filters Web traffic by category, blocks or limits access to malicious or unauthorized sites (HTTP/HTTPS proxy, URL filtering/blacklist).
 - *Firewall enforcement nodes / Stateful firewall, policy-based filtering, support VLAN, NAT, port forwarding, etc*.

 The service offers the following advantages: